-If you’re only visiting Mt Spokane State Park in the winter, you are sadly missing out.
+If you’re only visiting Mt Spokane State Park in the winter for skiing and snowboarding, you are sadly missing out.
 This state park quietly exemplifies everything an outdoor space should be every season of the year.
 Late spring through the fall, though?
 In my opinion, that’s when it shines.
-Mt Spokane rates high as an All-Access and Pet-Friendly destination right out our backdoor in the Inland NW.
+Mount Spokane rates high as an All-Access and Pet-Friendly destination right out our backdoor in the Inland NW.

 Over 100 miles of trails in the Selkirk Mountains means you won’t be looking at the same view twice.